igormoreno/will/README.md

 ### Known limitations
 - The "vendor" should be the username of the current loged in user
-- Look for ID collisions
-- Properly interpret \"

-### Code improvements
+### Improvements
-- Better parser error messages with <?>
+- Better testing
-- Add a lower AST
 - Use heredocs or another approach to avoid overly concat strings
 - Re-factor code to avoid using unsafe I/O
 - Break the code in multiple modules
+- Better parser error messages with <?>
+- Improve documentation

 ### New features
 - Read multiple input files from the command line
 - Optional words in command trigger

-- Improve the readme file
+ok for ID collisions